 A Place to Nest

-A well-planned garden provides a good natural nesting site for birds.
+A well-planned garden also provides good natural nesting sites for birds.
 While some birds build nests in trees from twigs and other natural materials, others require a tree hollow.

 No tree hollows?
 You can buy or even build your own nest box.
-There are many different ways to do this and it can be a great activity for the whole household.
+There are many different ways to do this and it can be a great activity for the whole family.

-It is important to remember that cats and dogs discourage birds from nesting in your garden.
-Developing a separate area for your pet or adding bells or even a cat bib on their collar may help combat this problem.
+Remember!
+Birds see cats and dogs as predators and might be discouraged from nesting in your garden.
+If you can’t develop a separate area for your pet (a yard within your yard or a cat run) then adding bells or even a bib on their collar may help the birds to hear them coming.

 What About Water?